 - Bully Stoppers

 - Report racism or religious discrimination in schools

 - Kids Helpline

 - ReachOut Australia

 - Lifeline

 - Bullying.
 No way!

 - Student Wellbeing Hub

-- eSmart
+- eSmart commissioner

+- Australian Student Wellbeing framework

 EVALUATION:

 This policy will be reviewed every 2 years, or earlier as required following an incident or analysis of new research or school data relating to bullying, to ensure that the policy remains up to date, practical and effective.